DappCamp-Cohort-2/dappcamp-warriors/README.md

 ### Uploading to IPFS
 -   Upload the generated images directory to [Pinata](https://www.pinata.cloud/) and get the directory hash.
 -   Generate metadata for each image.
-Use file `prep-scripts/prepare_metadata.py` by replacing `IMAGE_DIR_HASH` with image directory hash from last step.
+Use file `prep-scripts/prepare_metadata.py` by replacing `IMAGE_DIR_HASH` with image directory hash from the last step.
 ```
 cd warriors-generator
 mkdir metadatas